Christian H. Staples

 - Represents owner of landfill and recycling business in civil enforcement and administrative actions involving a state health and environmental agency.

-- Represents owners, developers, general contractors, subcontractors, suppliers, and sureties in all stages of commercial construction.
+- Represents owners, developers, general contractors, subcontractors, suppliers, and sureties in all stages of construction litigation.

 - Represents motorcycle leasing company in claim and delivery actions and other litigation matters.